hoepeyemi/coxy/frontend/FRONTEND_MARKET_DATA_INTEGRATION.md

 ## 🎯 **Overview**

-This guide documents the complete integration of the new Bitquery market data (market cap, total supply, enhanced metadata) into the frontend.
-The integration provides users with comprehensive token information including financial metrics, supply data, and enhanced metadata.
+This guide documents the complete integration of domain monitoring data into the frontend.
+The integration provides users with comprehensive domain information including events, analytics, and real-time updates.

 ## 🏗️ **What's Been Added**